Aisha Manzil

 Aisha Manzil or Ayesha Manzil (عائشہ منزل) is a neighbourhood in the Central Karachi District of Karachi, Pakistan.
 Aisha Manzil in one of the localities where many ethnic Bengalis live.

-There are several ethnic groups including Muhajirs, Sindhis, Kashmiris, Seraikis, Pakhtuns, Balochis, Memons, Bohras, Ismailis, etc. Over 99% of the population is Muslim.
-The population of Gulberg Town is estimated to be nearly one million.

-The places in Aisha Manzil include Dhamthal Sweets, Aisha Manzil Flyover and Agha Khan Nursing Home.
+The places in Aisha Manzil include Dhamthal Sweets, the Aisha Manzil Flyover and Agha Khan Nursing Home.

-The cinema (cinepax) situated near Aisha Manzil close to the old Arshi Cinema which is no longer operative and has now become a shopping mall.
+A cinema (cinepax) situated near Aisha Manzil close to the old Arshi Cinema is no longer operative and has now become a shopping mall.
 Aisha Manzil is a landmark of Gulberg Subdivision.